7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 - IP address space, can add multiple and IPv6 - the automatic ones are drawn from Azure analyzing your own IP spaces
 - Remember Azure takes 5 addresses before sizing!

 The Virtual Network should be broken up into subnet ranges like on-premise to manage the networking.
-Avaliablity Zones (AZ)s can be spanned acrossed by a subnet, resources in a subnet need to be alignment of resources avaliable from a AZ dimension.
+Availablity Zones (AZ)s can be spanned acrossed by a subnet, resources in a subnet need to be alignment of resources available from a AZ dimension.

 - IP always comes via fabric (Azure) OS using DHCP - can configure per OS basis
 - IPs can be reserved in ARM